Forside

 Instructions to authors

 References.
 Citations in the text should be written as Black (1992), (White 1995) or (Black & White 1998).
 When a paper has more than two authors, it should be referred to as Smith et al. (1990).
 Multiple references in the text are given in chronological orders (Smith 1975, Green 1980, Black & White 1998).
 All references (but not any that has not been cited in the text) should be listed in alphabetical order at the end of the paper.
 In English reference lists, Ø is equal to O and Å is equal to Aa.
-Names of journals are abbreviated according to international standards, e.g. as in BIOSIS (Biological Abstracts).
+Title of journals should be written in full.
+See examples below.
+Dissertations resulting from graduate studies and non-serial proceedings of conferences/symposia are to be treated as books and cited as such.
+Papers not cited must not be listed in the references.